 The blade of the Victorinox Fibrox is made from rust-resistant, high carbon steel.
 It's stamped, not forged, which some see as a drawback, but others say it only matters how well the knife performs, not how it's manufactured.
 This chef's knife is sharpened to 15 degrees, which results in a very thin, very sharp edge.
 It's reported as easy to keep honed, and to re-sharpen as well.
 The handle is made of the proprietary "Fibrox," which reviewers describe as a rubbery, grippy texture that is easy to hold securely.
 The handle shape gets particular praise for comfort, with reviewers saying it just works for almost everyone in spite of its lack of a specific ergonomic design -- a feature that professionals say often backfires on other knives because it limits the fit.

 The Victorinox Fibrox gets top marks in professional reviews for sliding through tough-skinned squash and easily butchering chickens with a minimum of effort on the cook's part.
 On the more delicate side, it evenly slices tomatoes and dices onions without crushing.
-Quite a few professional chefs weigh in at consumer review sites like Amazon.com and ChefsCatalog.com, saying that this is the knife they use both at home and at work because it performs as well as pricier knives, but they don't have to worry about losing it, leaving it lying around, or beating the heck out of it since it can be so easily and cheaply replaced.
+Quite a few professional chefs weigh in at Amazon.com, saying that this is the knife they use both at home and at work because it performs as well as pricier knives, but they don't have to worry about losing it, leaving it lying around, or beating the heck out of it since it can be so easily and cheaply replaced.
 Victorinox is dishwasher safe, although most reviewers don't recommend putting knives in the dishwasher as it can affect their performance.
 A few again point to the low price, saying they like the convenience of tossing it in the dishwasher even if they have to replace it every year.

-As we said, finding the best chef's knife was a close call and either of our runners up -- the Wusthof Classic 8-Inch Cook's Knife (Est. $130), or the Global G-2 8inch Chef's Knife (Est. $70) -- would also be a worthy addition to your kitchen -- although both come in at higher price points.
+As we said, picking the best chef's knife was a close call and either of our runners up -- the Mac Knife MTH-80 8-Inch Chef's Knife (Est. $130), or the Global G-2 8inch Chef's Knife (Est. $100) -- would also be a worthy addition to your kitchen -- although both come in at significantly higher price points.